axe714/Team-Profile-Generator/README.md

 - Run ``` npm i ``` to install the required dependencies, then run ``` node index.js ``` in the terminal to launch the application.

 ## Usage
 - This program generates an HTML file of your software engineering team, complete with some basic CSS styling.
+  - <strong>The generated HTML file can be found inside the dist folder</strong>.
-There are 3 employee types to pick from, and the following information will be present in each employee card:
+- There are 3 employee types to pick from, and the following information will be present in each employee card:
 ```
 1. Manager
     - Name